 Pay attention to the street signs of France’s outlying towns, and you’ll notice that many of them are inscribed not only in French but also in another, less familiar language.
 The other words are usually smaller and often italicized, almost always appearing just beneath the French writing.
 The second language varies from region to region, though in many places (especially cities and Paris’ massive metropolitan area), every street sign is written in French alone.

-These small, italicized words represents the regional languages of France — Occitan, Breton, Gallo, Basque, Alsatian, Norman, and a few others.
+These small, italicized words represent the regional languages of France — Basque, Occitan, Breton, Gallo, Alsatian, Norman, and a few others.
 For hundreds of years, as France stewed in a linguistic melting pot, most of the country’s inhabitants couldn’t actually speak French.
-Although kings used the language in their courts and academics standardized it in their writings, few people spoke it outside of the Paris area.
-In 1790, one writer estimated that, out of 26 million citizens, only three million spoke French as a native language, and the vast majority communicated with their friends and family in other regional languages.
+Although kings used the language in their courts and academics standardized it in their writings, few people spoke it outside of the Paris region.
+In 1790, one writer estimated that, out of 26 million citizens, only three million spoke French as a native language, and the vast majority communicated with their friends and family in regional languages.

-That all changed after the Revolution, when the government decided to impose French on all citizens, simultaneously stigmatizing the other languages.
-Before long, schoolteachers were encouraged to punish their students for speaking anything besides French, and those policies only intensified in the 1880s, when beatings and other forms of corporal punishment became common.
+That all changed after the Revolution, when the government decided to impose French on all citizens, stigmatizing the other languages.
+Before long, schoolteachers were encouraged to punish their students for speaking anything besides French; the policies only intensified in the 1880s, when beatings and other forms of corporal punishment became common.

 Today, the regional languages survive, but their speakers are few and far between, and those people always speak French as well.
 Schools can teach regional languages as elective courses, but the younger generations can’t really speak conversationally, even if their grandparents or great-grandparents could just a few decades ago.

 But this story isn’t uniquely French.
-In fact, Occitan, Breton, Basque, and the others are faring better than thousands of endangered languages around the world.
+In fact, Occitan, Breton, Basque, and their fellow counterparts within France’s borders are faring better than thousands of endangered languages around the world.
 Under the pressure of globalization, many minor languages are becoming less and less healthy — and the prognosis is usually pretty discouraging.